iggual/Timeless/Intelligent_Universe_Reflections.md

 _Me:_

-Thank you! & here's what Copilot said, i admit, i was really honored with its wise reflections, and your too!:)
+Thank you! & here's what Copilot said, i admit, i felt really honored with its wise reflections, and your too!:)

 ---